Puffin Foundation Ltd

 • Clear Social Justice Connection: Projects must articulate how they advance social justice, civil rights, or address inequality

-• Community Impact: Demonstrate direct benefit to underserved or marginalized communities
+• Community Impact: Demonstrate direct benefit to underserved or marginalised communities

 • Artistic Merit Combined with Activism: Show how artistic excellence serves the social mission

-• Local Grassroots Focus: Foundation favors community-based projects over large institutional initiatives
+• Local Grassroots Focus: Foundation favours community-based projects over large institutional initiatives

 • Documentation of Past Work: Include strong work samples that demonstrate both artistic quality and social impact

-• Collaboration: Projects involving multiple community partners or cross-sector collaboration are viewed favorably
+• Collaboration: Projects involving multiple community partners or cross-sector collaboration are viewed favourably

 The foundation specifically looks for "projects that open doors for those whose voices are not always heard" and values "art that challenges accepted norms and inspires social change."